iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 ### Single Account Approach

-The single account approach allows for just one account and creates addresses for each user.
-The associated addresses are then linked to the internal user IDs and store who owns which address in the database.
-Most exchanges are more familiar with the single account approach and find it easier to use, implement, and backup.
+You should use the single account approach if you want to create a single account and then create an address for each user.
+You will need to link the associated addresses to the internal user IDs and store who owns which address in a database.
+Most exchanges are familiar with the single account approach and find it easier to use, implement, and backup.

 ## Implementation Guide